The five truths of Judaism that will surprise you

 The first mitzvah of the Ten Commandments is to know that there is a God.

-Some religions demand a blind leap of faith: that you assume something is true just because you emotionally wish it to be true.
-The Torah commands us to build a rational basis for our belief.Believe in the Creator because you have enough compelling arguments to lead you to conclude that He really exists.
+Some religions require a leap of blind faith: that you assume something is true just because you emotionally want it to be true.The Torah commands us to build a rational basis for our belief.
+Believe in the Creator because you have sufficient convincing arguments that lead you to conclude that He truly exists.
 Use your mind, not your heart.

 5. It is a great Precept to be healthy:

 Living a healthy spiritual life also requires living a healthy and robust physical life.
-Maimonides, the great philosopher and physician, wrote in Mishneh Torah:
+Maimonides, the great philosopher and physician, wrote in the Mishneh Torah:

-“Since maintaining a healthy body is within the ways of the Creator, since it is impossible to have any understanding or knowledge of the Creator when one is sick, it is the duty of a person to avoid what is harmful to the body and to cultivate habits that promote health and vigor ”(Laws of Character Traits, 4: 1).
+“Since maintaining a healthy body is within the ways of the Creator, since it is impossible to have any understanding or knowledge of the Creator when one is sick, it is a person’s duty to avoid whatever is harmful to the body and to cultivate habits that promote health and vigor” (Laws of Character Traits, 4:1).

-"As long as one exercises, exerts himself and does not eat to the point of satiety ... he will not suffer diseases and will increase in strength ...
-He who is lazy and does not exercise ... even if he eats the right foods ... will be full of pain all his days and his strength will fade ”(ibid., 4: 14-15).
+“As long as one exercises, exerts himself, and does not eat to the point of satiety… he will not suffer illness and will increase in strength… He who is lazy and does not exercise… even if he eats proper food… will be filled with pain all his days and his strength will fade” (ibid., 4:14-15).

 (from Rabbi Nechemia Coopersmith)